 Arduino programming for kids is the perfect way to introduce children to a whole new world of electronics and technology.
 Familiarity with technology not only gives your kids the confidence to help them thrive, but also it gives them a way to stay a step ahead of others.

 Today, we are surrounded by electronic gadgets such as smartphones, televisions, computers and more.
-As a result, you've probably considered ways to introduce your children to something they can not just play with, but also learn something.
+As a result, you've probably considered ways to introduce your children to something they can not just play with, but also learn from.
 Arduino kits are the perfect solution!
-They are fun for anyone who's interested in playing with technology.
+They are fun for anyone who's interested in playing with technology, and a great way to start learning robotics.

 So what's Arduino?
 Arduino is an open-source platform that is a combination of hardware and software.
 Arduino is easily accessible - even for those who don't know much about electronics.
 Arduino boards are simple a type of microcontroller.
 They are able to read inputs from the sensors and turn those inputs into output.